 In college football, the elite power programs attract the most attention — from blue-chip recruits, from television networks, from national media, and from the betting public at large.
 Bettors who wager with little to no knowledge of the sport’s subtleties are more attracted to a brand name like an Alabama or Oklahoma, simply because they’re more familiar with them, and all that public money can often influence how sportsbooks set the lines.

-Of course, college football consensus picks are consensus picks for a reason — because they win the majority of the time in a sport where a handful of programs dominate the rest.
-Clemson -11 in the College Football Playoff semifinals after the 2018 season was a consensus pick that made sense, and proved accurate after the Tigers thumped Notre Dame.
+Of course,in a sport like college football where the majority of the time a handful of programs dominate the rest, public oney isn't everything.
+Clemson -11 in the College Football Playoff semifinals after the 2018 season was a consensus-based choice that made sense, and proved accurate after the Tigers thumped Notre Dame.

 But not all spreads are that large, and many require some nuance to navigate, and the public — hello, Alabama -6 over Clemson in the 2019 national title game — isn’t always right.